C3n7ral051nt4g3ncy/WebOSINT/README.md

 ```
 ### [2]
 ```
-Get the domain ip address
+Get the domain ip address and location data, Version, ASN
 ```
 ### [3]
 ```
-Reverse ip search and extract all domains with the same ip using HackerTarget free and paid API.
+Reverse ip search to extract all domains with the same ip (HackerTarget free and paid API)
 ```
 ### [4]
 ```